 As discussed more fully in Note 16, within Item 1.
-"Financial Statements," of this quarterly report on Form 10-Q, we believe there is a high probability that the Tuscarora settlement will be approved as filed, and as a result, the expected reduction in Tuscarora's future cash flows constituted a triggering event that led us to evaluate, for possible impairment, the \$82 million of goodwill related to our acquisition of Tuscarora.
+"Financial Statements," of this quarterly report on Form 10-Q, the expected reduction in Tuscarora's future cash flows due to the high probability of approval of the Tuscarora Settlement as filed constituted a triggering event in the second quarter of 2016 that led us to evaluate, for possible impairment, the \$82 million of goodwill related to our acquisition of Tuscarora.